odota/core/_posts/v.2.0.0.md

 ====
 * Manual name update.
 Relogging now updates your name from the Steam API.
 * Advanced Querying.
 More powerful options for aggregating and filtering matches.
-* Faster full history.
-We get players' full histories when they sign in.

 UI
 ====